-- In Letters: The Year With the Stone Hermione gave a partially-asphyxiated Snape CPR and he was up and about within a minute or so.
+- In Letters: The Year With the Stone Hermione gives a partially-asphyxiated Snape CPR and he's up and about within a minute or so.

 - Averted in Prison Island Break.
 Doctor Amy Rose Blossom performs CPR on Shadow the Hedgehog.
 She has to suck the blood and vomit out of his mouth to keep him from drowning, while considering how likely he is to die.
 It's explicitly unromantic, especially since at one point she tires and Silver has to perform it (in real life too, if you get tired, you swap out with somebody else).
 Silver does exactly as she commands him while contemplating how his entire medical experience revolves around watching repeat episodes of Scrubs.
 On the whole it is suggested that what leads to Shadow's survival is his superior healing abilities.

 - Another avertion occurs in A Kingdom Divided.
 When Cloudchaser tries to resuscitate Rainbow Dash she starts with checking her mouth for 'foreign objects,' and the whole scene ends with Rainbow Dash dying.

 - In the Kingdom Hearts fic Another Side, Another Story, after his Love Interest/sidekick West is nearly drowned by Ursula in Atlantica, Riku swims her to the surface and revives her with CPR, reflecting that it was mandatory for everyone on the Destiny Islands to learn it.

 - In Nowhere, a girl pulls a drowning boy from a pool and breathes into his mouth once before he lives again.